markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## RedditOAuthToken(RedditOAuthGrantType GrantType, RedditApplication Application, Object Response)
-Creates `RedditOAuthToken` object from the provided `RedditOAuthGrantType`, `RedditApplication`, and either a `system.uri` or a `Microsoft.PowerShell.Commands.WebResponseObject` shapped object.
-Depending on the grant flow used, the Access Toekn will be provided in a JSON response or in the fragment part of a URI.
-This contructor builds the `RedditOAuthToken` from the data provided in those responses.
+Creates `RedditOAuthToken` object from the provided `RedditOAuthGrantType`, `RedditApplication`, and either a `system.uri` or a `Microsoft.PowerShell.Commands.WebResponseObject` shaped object.
+Depending on the grant flow used, the Access Token will be provided in a JSON response or in the fragment part of a URI.
+This constructor builds the `RedditOAuthToken` from the data provided in those responses.

 ```powershell
 [RedditOAuthToken]::new(